SIGSEGV111/ws281x-spi-driver/README.md

 If you want to use the LED strip full-fledged SPI device and continue to use the SPI bus to drive other chips, youc an use a level-shifter with a chip-enable input like the "74AHCT1G125GW".
 A level-shifter also has the advantage that you can drive the 5V LEDs from e.g. a 3.3V host like the Raspberry more reliably Have a look here "https://easyeda.com/Neegu0Sh/neopixel-level-shifter" for how to wire everything up.

+## Credits
+This library was heavily inspired by Jeremy Garff (jgarff) library "rpi_ws281x".
+Have a look here "https://github.com/jgarff/rpi_ws281x".
+All creadits go to him for the idea to drive LEDs via PWM/SPI/etc.